One of the most important things to know about living on a low income is that you can still live a happy and fulfilling life.

 Now before we continue let’s make one point clear.

 We are not talking about poverty; we are talking about having a low income.
-Before you go down to the comments and make some ignorant statement, you need to understand that there is a big difference in what I’m about to say.
+Before you go down to the comments and make some ignorant statements, you need to understand that there is a big difference in what I’m about to say.

 Another fact is that having a low income that may seem high to you might be considered low depending on where you live in the United States.